 4 – When you receive your approved background check, please forward that email and a copy of your receipt to email to firstname.lastname@example.org for reimbursement.

 5 – Download your Team Worksheet and complete the form with three choices for practices, your player’s names, coach jersey sizes and team officials coach t-shirts and any game conflict or request.

-Draft of the game schedules will be released prior to the start of the season for review.
+A draft of the game schedules will be released prior to the start of the season for review.
 This is your opportunity to make changes is there are any conflicts.
-Please know that coaches with multiple teams will be given priority.
-When the final schedule is released, you won’t be able to make any changes.
-If there is a need to make changes, you will have to contact your opposing coach to make arrangements to change the day and time of the game.
-You can contact the game scheduler at email@example.com when both coaches have agreed to the new game time and day.
+Please understand that coaches with multiple teams will be given priority for changes.
+When the final schedule is released, there will be no further changes made by the scheduler.
+If there is a need to reschedule a game, coaches will need to contact the opposing coach to make arrangements to change the day and time of the game, then contact the scheduler at firstname.lastname@example.org only after both coaches have agreed to the new game time and day.
 The game scheduler will then try to find an open field for the game.

-Practice field will be available at lease two to three weeks before the first game of the season.
-If you want to change your practice schedule, you can send an email to firstname.lastname@example.org.
-You will receive a field permit from the league, not all fields in the area are available to be permitted.
+Practice fields will be available two to three weeks before the first game of the season.
+If you want to change your practice schedule, you can send an email to email@example.com You will receive a field permit from the league, not all fields in the area are available to be permitted.

-The GBYSL League scheduled picture days can be found on our calendar located on the website.
-Your team will be scheduled either before or after your game.
-If you have a preference on the day and time, please send an email to email@example.com.
+The GBYSL League scheduled picture days can be found on the League Calendar.
+Your team will be scheduled either before or after one of your games.
+If you have a preference on the day and time, please send an email to firstname.lastname@example.org

-We will release the uniform, pictures and medals to a team representative only, please do not send your whole team.
-You will receive an email when it is available.
+We will release the uniforms, pictures and medals to a team representative only.
+Please do not send your whole team.
+You will receive an email when these items are available for pickup.

 About the Build Out Line Rule